Learning how to stop thinking so much is probably the greatest single step we can take to increase inner peace and happiness in our lives.

 This may trigger an inner dialogue such as:

 "I wonder what is wrong.
 She usually gets back to me straight away.
 Maybe she is having second thoughts about the relationship.
-Maybe she felt I was rushing things last night.
-I shouldn't have invited her to Granny's birthday party with the whole family there."
+Maybe she felt I was rushing things last night."

 This is thinking.
 And, how to stop thinking?
 Simple.
 By choosing to stop.

-When we are alert enough to notice that we are thinking, we can also choose to stop.
+When we are alert enough to notice we are thinking, we can choose whether to continue or stop.

 Our awareness can only be in one place at a time - either as the thinker or as the one who notices that thinking is going on.